-21420 Vaughn Rd.
+GEORGETOWN Instructional Service Center 21420 Vaughn Rd.
 Georgetown, DE.
 19947

-The Carpenter's Training Facility at Georgetown is situated on a 6.52-acre campus Georgetown, DE. of which there is a building that offers state-of-the-art training facilities.
+The Georgetown Instructional Service Center is situated on a 6.52-acre campus in Georgetown, DE. of which there is a building that offers state-of-the-art training facilities.
 This building is a LEED Silver rated facility due to its incorporation of geothermal heating, solar panels, and Lutron lighting.